mikejsavage/ggtime/README.md

 # ggtime

 ggtime is a fixed point timestamp library for C++.

-ggtime supports Windows, Linux and OpenBSD.
+It supports Windows, Linux and OpenBSD.

 ## Usage